Brain Injury Voices

 My life changed dramatically when I sustained a brain injury in a car accident in 1999.
 Due to ongoing mental fatigue as well as sound, visual and balance sensitivities, I have been unable to return to my work, teaching, or to my hobby, classical music performance.
 I have worked hard to learn strategies to compensate for my difficulties and to come to terms with a life forever changed.
 I am not the person I was, but I have created a new, independent, meaningful life.
-In addition to my role as the leader of Brain Injury Voices, I am now a keynote speaker and the author of the book To Root & To Rise: Accepting Brain Injury, My goal is to be a national brain injury speaker.
-I am so pleased to be able to “pay it forward” and help others.
+In addition to my role as the leader of Brain Injury Voices, I am now a national keynote speaker and the author of the book To Root & To Rise: Accepting Brain Injury, I am so pleased to be able to “pay it forward” and help others.
 I may not be able to hold a job anymore, but I am a professional again.

 Brain Injury Voices Founder & Facilitator